 Questions to ask your doctor

-• Can human disease from a parasite be treated with medicine?
+- Can human disease from a pet parasite be treated with medicine?

-• Do some pet diseases and parasites result in life-long health issues for humans?
+- Do some pet parasites and diseases result in life-long health issues for humans?

 Resources